 I have a fantasy of visiting Paris in September 2021 and if so, I will add pictures and commentary afterwards.

-December 2021: And I did visit Paris the end of September 2021 and as I’ve written in my Paris post, despite the scaffolding around the cathedral, it looked absolutely beautiful against the bright blue sky.
+December 2021: And I did visit Paris the end of September 2021.
+I’m currently working on my Paris post, but wanted to include a gallery here.
+Despite the scaffolding around the cathedral, it looked absolutely beautiful against the bright blue sky.